PacktPublishing/D3.js-Quick-Start-Guide/SVG.md

 ### Polyline

-A series of connected lines.
-Can have a fill like a polygon, but won't automatically rejoin itself
+Polyline is a series of connected lines.
+It can have a fill like a polygon, but won't automatically rejoin itself

 ```xml
 <polyline points="20,20 40,25 60,40 80,120 120,140 200,180" stroke="blue" fill="none"/>